 Hence, the final flux tube becomes equivalent to the original single flux tube, but with a field that is double the initial field.
-It is important to mark the way the two parts are folded, if they are folded with fields pointing in opposite directions it would lead to cancellation of field and can depict the field reversals due to turbulence in the actual physical situation.
-For constructive folding, with each step the flux and thus the magnetic field increases by a factor of $2$, repeating the same process $n$ times the magnetic field increases by a factor of $2^n$.
-Thus the growth rate is $\sim T^{-1} ln2$ where $T$ is the time for one STF step.
-The stretching can also be done in n non-uniform manner.
-Suppose the stretching is done non-uniformly, by stretching a fraction $\beta$ (where $0<\beta<1/2$) of the circumference ($2 \pi R$) by an amount $1/\beta$ and $2 \pi \alpha R$ part of the circumference by $1/\alpha$ (where $\alpha=1-\beta$).
-Then this would give rise to same increment in magnetic field as before but in a non-uniform way.
-Repeated operation of the STF process on such an inhomogeneous flux tube or on one that has developed reversals, would lead to the magnetic field developing a fine scale structure that can mimic the intermittent nature of the field generated by fluctuating dynamos.
+It is important to mark the way the two parts are folded: if they are folded with fields pointing in opposite directions it would lead to the cancellation of the field and can model the field reversals due to turbulence in the actual physical situation.
+For a constructive folding, with each step the flux and thus the magnetic field increases by a factor of $2$, repeating the same process $n$ times the magnetic field increases by a factor of $2^n$.
+Thus the growth rate is $\sim T^{-1} {\rm ln}2$ where $T$ is the time for one STF step.
+The stretching can also be done in a non-uniform manner.
+Suppose the stretching is done non-uniformly, by stretching a fraction $\beta$ (where $0<\beta<1/2$) of the circumference ($2 \pi R$) by an amount $1/\beta$ and the remaining length $2 \pi \alpha R$ of the circumference by $1/\alpha$ (where $\alpha=1-\beta$).
+Then this would give rise to the same growth rate in magnetic field as before but in a non-uniform way.
+Repeated operation of the inhomogeneous STF process on a flux tube or on one that has developed reversals, would lead to the magnetic field developing a fine scale structure that can mimic the intermittent nature of the field generated by fluctuating dynamos.